JereKuusela/valheim-upgrade_world/publish/README.md

 ## distribute

-Runs the "genloc" command without needing devcommands enabled.
+Runs the `genloc` command without needing devcommands enabled.
 This can be used to redistribute locations after destroying zones.

 ## start

-Zone based commands don't exeute instantly but instead print the zones being affected.
+Most commands don't exeute instantly but instead print the zones being affected.
 This command can be then used to start executing.

 ## stop